ZulfiFazhar/MERN-Template/README.md

 - **Backend (apps/server):**

   - Express for API development
-  - MongoDB running on `localhost:27017`
+  - MongoDB `recommended using mongodb atlas`
-  - Prisma as the ORM
+  - Mongoose as an ODM (Object Data Modeling) library for MongoDB
   - Nodemon/tsx for hot-reloading during development

 - **Monorepo Management:**